MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ## 4&mdash;Deploy a sandbox application environment

-In parallel to design activities, it's highly recommended that a sandbox application environment be established using the Azure Mission-Critical reference implementations.
+In parallel to design activities, it's highly recommended that a sandbox application environment be established using the Mission-Critical reference implementations.

 This provides hands-on opportunities to validate design decisions by replicating the target architecture, allowing for design uncertainty to be swiftly assessed.
 If applied correctly with representative requirement coverage, most problematic issues likely to hinder progress can be uncovered and subsequently addressed.